Rajpratik71/Mininet-wiki/[GSoC-2013]-Mininet-Web-Interface-Design-Docs.md

 ### djangopypi2 (djpp):
 - Usage: Downloading, uploading, searching package, browsing package information page, package permission management.
-  - Some of these are already done by djpp before this project.
-For those that weren't done, I have implemented it to djpp.
 - User account: Local account and github account.
   - GitHub login supported by using [django-allauth](https://github.com/pennersr/django-allauth) library.
      - Logging in with GitHub account will create a new local account with no password.